Times Past, 1966

-The cons were captured by a man dressed not in an Indian-style outfit but a black face mask, golden-colored shirt with a hood, black boots, golden pants, and a big black belt.
+The cons were captured by a man wearing a black face mask, along with a golden-colored shirt and a hood, black boots, golden pants, and a big black belt.
 He used a long bow and several arrows, and rode a golden-hued palomino.
 When he spotted the waitress, he smiled at her and asked her if her children were safe and staying out of barns where older kids were trying corn silk cigarettes.
 She assured him they were.
 Even behind the mask, his voice sounded identical to the man who had saved her boys years ago.

-To this day, twenty-four years later, she still wondered whether it was the same fellow who had rescued her and her family in 1950 and in 1954.
+To this day, twelve years later, the waitress still wondered whether it was the same fellow who had rescued her and her family in 1950 and in 1954.
 Despite his apparent youth, was the small-time rodeo cowboy really the legendary Golden Arrow as she’d assumed?
-If so, had the Golden Arrow convinced the sheriff to claim he was dead so he could start over with a new look to protect his off-duty time?
+If so, had the Golden Arrow convinced the sheriff to claim that he was dead so he could start over with a new look to protect his off-duty time?

-The Golden Arrow reined in his golden stallion and turned in admiration to the figure astride the smaller, golden palomino next to him.
+The Golden Arrow reined in his white stallion and turned in admiration to the figure astride the smaller, golden palomino next to him.
 His junior sidekick had outdone himself once more.

 “Well, partner, thanks to you, the Black Ghost and crew are all in jail.
 Once again, Swifty, you saved the day.
-No wonder Captain Marvel wants you to join his team.”
+No wonder Captain Marvel wants you to become his kid partner instead of mine.”

-Swifty looked around the woods, dusted off his green and red costume, and nodded.
+Swifty looked around the woods, dusted off his green and red costume, and nodded bashfully.
 “Aw, shucks, G.A.
 You taught me to be your sidekick!
 I couldn’t have taken those bad guys out without your help.”

-At his mother’s exasperated tone, Eddie woke up with a start, remembering that he wasn’t really Swifty, boy archer.
+At his mother’s exasperated tone, Eddie woke up with a start, quickly recalling that he wasn’t really Swifty, boy archer.
 He was just a ten-year-old boy from Arizona who hated his first name and his ordinary life, and who nevertheless still had to get out of his warm bed and get ready for another boring day of school.